Seahawks 53-man roster projection update: Some tougher calls after Seattle’s first preseason game

 PUP list: Demarcus Christmas.

 Comment: OK, on the surface 11 DLs seems too many.
 But Mingo and Martin are both sort of hybrid guys who can also play linebacker — particularly Mingo, who started at the strongside spot last year.
 Injury situations for Ansah and Collier also complicate things.
-Who knows if either will be available week one or how much they would be able to play, and also complicating things is Reed’s suspension — Seattle may want to keep four true DTs for the first six weeks while he is out, then dumping one once he returns.
+Who knows if either will be available Week 1 or how much they would be able to play, and also complicating things is Reed’s suspension — Seattle may want to keep four true DTs for the first six weeks while he is out, then dumping one once he returns.
 That had my last few decisions coming down to Jackson, Mitchell and Meder, the latter a true run-stuffing specialist who might be needed while Reed is out.
-I sided with Jackson and Mitchell for now — Jackson’s ability to play the five-technique end spot may also be needed if Collier isn’t ready week one.
+I sided with Jackson and Mitchell for now — Jackson’s ability to play the five-technique end spot may also be needed if Collier isn’t ready Week 1.

 LINEBACKERS